Towards Neural Scaling Laws on Graphs: Emperiment Settings.

 \textbf{Training Details.} For GIN and GCN models, we set the initial learning rate to 0.001 and use Adam optimizer~\cite{kingma2014adam} in the training process.
 For SAT and GraphGPS, we directly adopt the hyperparameters and optimizers that the authors present in their GitHub repos.
-For \ppa{}, \arxiv{}, and \collab{} datasets, the training epoch number is 50.
+For all the models, we opt against the learning rate with a scheduler.
+For \ppa{}, \arxiv{}, \products{}, \proteins{}, \linkppa{}, \cit{} and \collab{} datasets, the training epoch number is 50.
 For \PCQ{}, \molhiv, \molpcba{}, and \reddit{} datasets, the training epoch number is 100.
 We choose the test performance with the best corresponding validation performance as the final performance of the model.